Accern/accern-data-client/README.md

 ### Error logging:

-While downloading the data, any critical error will get raised.
+While downloading the data any critical error will get raised.
 Any non-critical errors, such as API timeouts, get silenced and API calls are repeated.
 To see a list of the last `n` errors use:

 ```python